SlotTeam/slot-framework/README.md

 # [Slot framework](http://www.SlotFramework.org)

-> Closing the gap between server and client side, Slot is a Cross Side Web Framework that lets developers reuse code on both sides, see more at [www.SlotFramework.org](http://www.SlotFramework.org).
+> Closing the gap between server and client side, Slot is a Cross Side MVC Web Framework that lets developers reuse code on both sides, see more at [www.SlotFramework.org](http://www.SlotFramework.org).

 ## How to use?
 Slot is built in [Node.js](http://nodejs.org/), and is deployed on [Npmjs.org](http://Npmjs.org/) index to easy use and distribution.
-Installing the [slot-framework module](https://www.npmjs.org/package/slot-framework) you would enjoy all the necesary components to develop web projects using Slot Framework, but to ease your work, we have created the [Slot Command Line](https://www.npmjs.org/package/slot-cli).
+Installing the [slot-framework module](https://www.npmjs.org/package/slot-framework) you would enjoy all the necessary components to develop web projects using Slot Framework, but to ease your work, we have created the [Slot Command Line](https://www.npmjs.org/package/slot-cli).